agronholm/apscheduler/docs/modules/triggers/cron.rst

 forward, depending on the time zone.
 Likewise, when switching back to standard time, clocks are moved one hour or half an hour backward.
 This will cause some time periods to either not exist at all, or be repeated.
 If your schedule would have the job executed on either one of these periods, it may execute more often or less often than expected.
 This is not a bug.
-If you wish to avoid this, either use a timezone that does not observe DST, for instance UTC.
-Alternatively, just find out about the DST switch times and avoid them in your scheduling.
+If you wish to avoid this, either use a timezone that does not observe DST, e.g. UTC, or find out about the DST-switch times and avoid using them in your scheduling.

 For example, the following schedule may be problematic::